-The Azure Sphere device checks for software updates each time it boots, when it initially connects to Wi-Fi, and at 24-hour intervals thereafter.
+The Azure Sphere device checks for software updates each time it boots, when it initially connects to the internet, and at 24-hour intervals thereafter.
 If an Azure Sphere OS update is available, download and installation could take as much as 15 minutes and might cause the device to restart.

 Use the azsphere device wifi show-status command to check the status of the connection.
 During update, the azsphere device wifi show-status command may temporarily show an unknown configuration state.
 The following example shows successful results for a secure WPA2 connection: